...

 7. Logitech G FITS

 Tired of earbuds that don’t fit right or lag during gameplay?
 Meet the Logitech G Fits, known for the best dual-mode connectivity.
-These wireless gaming earbuds mold perfectly to your ears in just 60 seconds.
+These best wireless gaming earbuds mold perfectly to your ears in just 60 seconds.
 You get a super low-latency connection with LIGHTSPEED wireless, which is perfect for competitive gaming on PC, PlayStation, Switch, and even mobile.

 Pros and Cons of Logitech G FITS